 UML - Deployment Diagrams

-Deployment diagrams are used to visualize the topology of the physical components of a system where the software components are deployed.
+Deployment diagrams are used to visualize the topology of the physical components of a system, where the software components are deployed.

-So deployment diagrams are used to describe the static deployment view of a system.
+Deployment diagrams are used to describe the static deployment view of a system.
 Deployment diagrams consist of nodes and their relationships.

 Component diagrams are used to describe the components and deployment diagrams shows how they are deployed in hardware.

-The purpose of deployment diagrams can be described as:
+The purpose of deployment diagrams can be described as −

-Visualize hardware topology of a system.
+Visualize the hardware topology of a system.

 Describe the hardware components used to deploy software components.

-Describe runtime processing nodes.
+Describe the runtime processing nodes.

-How to draw Deployment Diagram?
+How to Draw a Deployment Diagram?

 Relationships among nodes

-The following deployment diagram is a sample to give an idea of the deployment view of order management system.
-Here we have shown nodes as −
+Following is a sample deployment diagram to provide an idea of the deployment view of order management system.
+Here, we have shown nodes as −

-Where to use Deployment Diagrams?
+Where to Use Deployment Diagrams?

-To meet these types of requirements hardware components should be designed efficiently and in a cost effective way.
+To meet these types of requirements, hardware components should be designed efficiently and in a cost-effective way.

 To model the hardware topology of a system.

-To model embedded system.
+To model the embedded system.

-Forward and reverse engineering.
+For Forward and Reverse engineering.